-Exploration and evaluation expenditure details for the year ended August 31, 2023 and 2022.
+Exploration and evaluation expenditure details for the three months ended November 30, 2023 and 2022.

-During the year ended August 31, 2023, the Company was focused on the Santa Ana Project where it managed its drilling efforts and maintained its community outreach programs at the project site.
+During the three months ended November 30, 2023, the Company was focused on the Santa Ana Project where it continued its drilling efforts and maintained its community outreach programs at the project site.